 - Loss of their ability to enjoy life

-Unfortunately, truck accident injuries are often significant and could lead to permanent disability such as paralysis, traumatic brain injury, or disfigurement.
-In wrongful death cases, a victim's family might also seek damages for losing their loved one's support, companionship, or consortium.
+Unfortunately, truck accident injuries are often significant and could lead to permanent disability such as paralysis, traumatic brain injuries, or disfigurement.
+In wrongful death cases, a victim's family might also seek wrongful death damages for losing their loved one's support, companionship, or consortium, as well as for funeral and burial costs.

 Punitive Damages for Reckless Truck Operators in Roswell

-Georgia law allows an injured plaintiff to seek punitive damages under limited circumstances.
+Georgia law allows an injured plaintiff to recover punitive damages under limited circumstances.
 Punitive damages work to penalize a defendant for especially egregious behavior and deter others from similar conduct.

 Punitive damages are available only when a plaintiff can prove that their injuries resulted from a defendant's intentional or malicious behavior that recklessly put others at risk.
 For instance, driving under the influence can be grounds for seeking punitive damages.